Taru M. Updated : December 6, 2022

 13. Why companies from large to small prefer react.js?

 The Hello Sign offers eSignature solutions for legal documents.
 Its products are used for sales contracts, HR onboarding, financial agreements, insurance documents, etc. It allows to prepare, send and track eSignature forms through a user-friendly API.
 Hello Sign can even be integrated with Google Docs, Slack, Salesforce, Hubspot, etc. It is a Dropbox company and you may be aware that Dropbox also uses React for its SPA (Single Page Application) and mobile version.

-Since, these are legal documents, any slight inconsistency in any of the three modules has the potential to erode the trust of the customers.
+Since these are legal documents, any slight inconsistency in any of the three modules can potentially erode the customers’ trust.

 Initially, only Signer was made using React, but to solve these discrepancies, they designed the editor with React too ‘cause of its Virtual DOM feature and efficient diff algorithm.

 Hello Sign was built using PHP, and React though was part of the tech stack, it was invoked from PHP.
 This strategy had some limitations.
 To overcome it, React router with code splitting was deployed to move to a point where all the UI elements come from a single codebase.
 React Router is one of the most popular libraries developers use along with React.js for client-side routing.

 Also, developers used a Context-based approach for state management.
 But they suggest using Redux as a more efficient approach.

 The new Editor was built under a codebase split, which allowed us to roll it out to specific accounts or groups of accounts without affecting the rest of our customers.
 Moreover, it allowed us to roll out the new Editor code while working on a UI redesign—the one we had chosen not to include as part of our move to React—simultaneously. – Asa Ayers, Software Engineer, Dropbox